austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 ### Events
 Let's break them up into 3 types.
-#### Type 1: Strengthening your purpose => Get new people, and keep your members
+#### Type 1: Strengthening your purpose
 You're running a game server?
 Game tournaments!
 You're running an art server?
 Work exchange!
 You're running an anime server?
 What about dub challenge?

 This type of events highly depends on your server's purpose and also resources available to you.
-They are highly effective but at the same time consume a lot of your time and energy (Question 3) so you should keep a balance between these events and regular activities.
+They are highly effective but at the same time consume a lot of your time and effort (Question 3) so you should keep a balance between these events and regular activities.

-#### Type 2: Generic engagement activities => Keep your members
+#### Type 2: Generic engagement activities
-Minigames (Like [Cards Against Humanity](http://pretendyoure.xyz/zy/), [UNO](http://www.richgieg.com/runo) and [Webopoly](http://www.webopoly.org/), sure you'll find more) as well as other small events (Like movie night, karaoke, etc) can be used to keep your members busy.
-They require less effort than type 1 events, but they won't bring in new members, and there is a limit on how many you can do: Too many minigames can dilute your purpose which may lead to losing members.
+Minigames (Like [Cards Against Humanity](http://pretendyoure.xyz/zy/), [UNO](http://www.richgieg.com/runo), [skribbl.io](https://skribbl.io/) and [Webopoly](http://www.webopoly.org/), surely you'll find more) as well as other small events (Like movie night, karaoke, etc) can be used to keep your members busy.
+They require less effort than type 1 events, but they won't bring in new members, and there is a limit on how many you can do: Too many minigames can dilute your purpose and annoy members which may lead to losing members.

-#### Type 3: Give one shot => Get new people
+#### Type 3: Giveaways
-Giveaways with attractive prizes will surely bring in new people [when used with proper advertisement](#advertising).
-They might not have an effect on your existing members though.
+Giveaways with attractive prizes will surely make existing members happy and bring in new people [when used with proper advertisement](#advertising).
+However, we all know that attractive prizes, like steam games or gift cards, are costly.
+So you can't really do them often.

 But after all, you can't do events all the time.
 So there's also...